 IRAN Tour Packages

 | Kashan is a small city in Isfahan province, the city is one of the historical cities of Iran and has a strong amazing culture.
 It is so normal to see old buildings with Persian architecture in every alley of Kashan city.
-The traditional food is delicious and the local dress is so beautiful and colorful, souvenirs are divided into two groups in Iran: 1.
-Eatable and 2.
+The traditional food is delicious and the local dress is colorful.
+There are two groups of souvenirs you can find in Kashan: 1.
+Eatables and 2.
 Portables

 Every city has it’s own individual sweetie in addition to the artistic handicrafts you can find in it.
 Keep reading cause we are going to talk about all the souvenirs you can find in Kashan in this article.

 Iranians are a huge fan of sweeties; and that’s why you can find a special sweetie in each city of Iran.
 The most popular sweetie among Kashis (people who are from Kashan city) is Baklava and they serve it with different flavors.
 The well-known sweetie of Kashan is Haji Badoom.
 In addition to Haji badoom there’s a special cookie only found in Kashan too.
 Though we know cotton candy as Yazd city’s souvenir, is also very popular in Kashan.

 Kashan is very famous for the rose water and rose water festival.
 You can see people buying rose water or the dried blossoms of Mohammadi flower as a souvenir in bazaars.